Products

 For example, an employee whose foot slips while climbing a ladder manages to regain his balance and not fall down the ladder.
 In this situation, the near miss has high SIF potential since 33% of deaths from falls in construction are caused by falls from ladders.

-Though a near miss is sometimes deemed too trivial to be worth a report, enforcing near miss reporting has many advantages.
+Though a near miss is sometimes deemed too trivial to be worth documenting, enforcing a near-miss report has many advantages.
 Timely reporting helps in mitigating risks, preventing accidents, raising awareness about the hazards employees face, and ensuring a safer working environment for them.

 OSHA doesn’t legally require companies to report near misses unless the incident resulted in injury or property damage.
-This is a common practice for employers to conduct near miss reporting for safety management and incident recordkeeping.
+This is a common practice for employers to prepare a near miss report for safety management and incident recordkeeping.

 Though near miss reporting is crucial in the construction industry, even corporate environments would benefit from setting up a near miss program.
 Below is a near miss example in the workplace: